 \subsection{Fair HAC: The FHAC Algorithm}

-The goal for our fair algorithm will then be to minimize the fairness cost and ensure that at a level with some clusters, we have at least maintained some $\alpha'$-Proportional Fairness where $\alpha'$ is some constant value.
-We also run the algorithm till some $k$ clusters are remaining, and return after that.
-To enforce these constraints, we keep tightening the bound on proportional fairness and simultaneously keep loosening the bound on minimizing distance, as we start getting closer to $k$ clusters.
+Thus, the goal for our fair algorithm is to minimize the fairness cost by ensuring that at each level of the tree, we have at least maintained some $\alpha'$-Proportional Fairness where $\alpha'$ is some constant.
+We run the algorithm till some $k$ clusters are remaining, and return after that.
+To enforce these constraints, we keep tightening the bound on proportional fairness while simultaneously loosening the bound on minimizing distance, as we start getting closer to $k$ clusters.
 The greedy Fair Hierarchical Agglomerative Clustering (FHAC) algorithm is described as Algorithm 1 (which works irrespective of the choice of linkage criteria).
-Algorithm 1 resembles the working of vanilla HAC except for some key distinctions that allow it to be fairer than traditional HAC.
-The key difference is in incorporating fairness constraints by foregoing the minimum distance linkage criterion constraint to allow for the selection of other clusters that can be merged, and lead to a fairer output tree.
-It is important to note that throughout, we maintain a distance matrix $\mathcal{D} \in \mathbb{R}^{n \times n}$ between clusters to improve the runtime of the algorithm, and this can be done by computing the distances using the linkage criterion provided as input.
-Also, $d_{\min}$ signifies the initialization of the distance (computed using the linkage criterion) between the clusters chosen to be merged for this level.
-Next, the proposed Algorithm 1 essentially tightens the fairness constraint (and loosens the distance constraint) as we keep constructing the clustering tree from bottom to top.
-The fairness constraint tightening is achieved using the function $\mathcal{Z}_{\alpha}: \mathbb{R} \rightarrow \mathbb{R}$ and the distance constraint loosening is achieved using the $\mathcal{Z}_{\beta}: \mathbb{R} \rightarrow \mathbb{R}$. $\mathcal{Z}_{\alpha}$ and $\mathcal{Z}_{\beta}$ are both monotonically increasing functions and are parameterized appropriately for the dataset $X$ (their parameterization is discussed later).
-We compute the actual constraint bounds $\alpha$ and $\beta$ using $\mathcal{Z}_{\alpha}(|C| - k)$ (line 6) and $\mathcal{Z}_{\beta}(n - |C|)$ (line 7), respectively, where $C$ in each iteration of the while loop (line 3) denotes the current state of clusters at some level of the tree.
-This can be understood intuitively-- if both functions are monotonically increasing, then $\alpha$ reduces as we get closer to $k$ clusters, tightening the fairness constraint, whereas $\beta$ increases as we get closer to $k$ clusters and thus, loosens the distance bound.
-We use $\mathcal{Z}_{\alpha}(x) = e^{\theta_1 x + \alpha_0}$ and $\mathcal{Z}_{\beta}(x) = e^{\theta_2 x + \beta_0}$ for our experiments and results, but any monotonic function can be used.
+Algorithm 1 resembles vanilla HAC with some key distinctions that allow it to be fairer.
+The key difference is foregoing the minimum distance linkage criterion constraint to allow for the selection of fairer clusters that can be merged, leading to a fairer output tree.
+It is important to note that throughout, we maintain a distance matrix $\mathcal{D} \in \mathbb{R}^{n \times n}$ (line 2) between clusters to improve the runtime of the algorithm; this can be done by computing the distances using the linkage criterion provided as input.
+Also, $d_{\min}$ (line 5) signifies the initialization of the distance (computed using the linkage criterion) between the clusters chosen to be merged for this level.